8 Classroom Strategies to Help English Language Learners Succeed

 Include pair and small group activities in your classroom as a regular part of your lessons to increase student participation and to allow students opportunities to practice speaking English in a natural context.

-Pair each non-English and limited English language student with a native English speaker or a fluent English language student.
+Pair each of your less proficient English language students with a native English speaker or a fluent English language student.
 This allows ELLs to hear correct English modeled to them and to practice speaking English in a less intimidating setting within the classroom.

 Cooperative learning activities have proven to be highly successful for engaging all students in the classroom!

-By practicing these strategies, you are sure to see a gradual, notable improvement in your English language learners’ level of involvement and academic success in your classroom.
+By practicing these strategies, you're sure to see a gradual, notable improvement in your English language learners’ level of involvement and academic success in your classroom.

 Be patient with your ELLs but also with yourself as you become accustomed to applying some of these strategies.

 Be consistent in using these strategies.
 Your English language students will appreciate your efforts to help them succeed and you will save yourself a lot of unnecessary frustration in the process.

 Helping English Language Learners Succeed in the Classroom